kunxiaogao/Portforlio/README.md

 - Code is still in process to be collated and uploaded soon.

 ## GNN Efficiency Improvements by Using Graph Sampling Strategies
+- Introduction and Method:

+In this project, I developed a Graph Neural Network (GNN) model tailored for correlation network prediction, focusing on optimizing computational efficiency without sacrificing predictive accuracy.
+I employed graph signal sampling techniques, such as highest leverage scores and adapted BFS, to construct a smaller, representative graph while preserving essential structural information.
+The GNN was trained on the reduced graph and validated for convergence using mathematical derivations with a Graph Shift Operator (GSO) on the full dataset.
+To ensure rigorous performance, I derived error bounds using Lipschitz continuous graphons, proving that sampling top nodes based on leverage scores significantly enhances convergence compared to uniform random sampling.
+The model demonstrated impressive predictive accuracy, achieving a Mean Squared Error (MSE) of 0.30, which was 26.8% lower than traditional methods.
+This innovative approach reduced computational costs while maintaining almost equal performance to models trained on the original graph, showcasing the potential of well-sampled smaller graphs in practical GNN applications.
 - Sample paper and poster to be submitted is included in this folder.
 - Some sample code is updated.